May 12, 2023

 Senior hockey sticks:

-£30 or less: We wouldn’t recommend it!
+£30 or less: We wouldn't recommend it.

-£75 - £150: A good mid-range hockey stick price - you’ll start to see the carbon % increase significantly here.
+£75 – £150: Good mid-range — carbon % increases significantly here.

 What stick is best for my position?